Other families are on the other extreme – with very low income and assets, they will receive a lot of need-based aid.

 Finally, use the Net Price Calculators (NPC) on target schools to determine the real costs of attendance.
 Compare that to your savings and income.
 You can also decide how much debt your family is comfortable with to close the gap.

-From there, you’ll have a realistic idea whether you can afford a school.
+From there, you’ll have a realistic idea of whether you can afford a school.
 Create a short list based on this information, and let your child know that these are the schools they can choose from.

 One family in our Paying For College 101 Facebook group approached their student this way:

-For us our daughter could apply to schools where our net price should be $x and under.
+“For us, our daughter could apply to schools where our net price should be $x and under.
 Everyone has a different $x they are willing to spend.

 I ran net price calculators on the weekend like a crazy person & kept the info on a sheet.
-This gave our daughter an idea of where the schools she was interested in fell.
+This gave our daughter an idea of where the schools she was interested in fell.”

 Is FAFSA a Waste of Time?